expung3d/Enhanced-Zeus-Modules/README.md

 In addition to new modules, EZM adds new vanilla factions to the Zeus interface.
 Such as: the Malden Defense Force (non-canon), FIA Plus, Better Civilians, and more to be added in future.

-These are specifically built for Arma 3 Public Zeus servers, with everything within the script complying with the BattlEye filters applied to the Official Servers.
+These are specifically built for <strong>Arma 3 Public Zeus servers</strong>, with everything within the script complying with the BattlEye filters applied to the Official Servers.

 ## Keybinds
 Zeus Interface Keybinds: